-Nikon P7800 Preview
+Nikon P7800 Review

-Overview by Roger Slavens and Mike Tomkins
+Overview by Roger Slavens with Tech Info by Mike Tomkins

-Not a lot has changed with Nikon's new P-series "Advanced Performance" flagship model, the Coolpix P7800.
-(It's important to note that this series no longer holds Nikon's overall compact flagship title, as that now goes to the APS-C sensored, fixed-focal-length lensed Coolpix A.) Comparing the P7800 to last year's model, the P7700, the 12.2-megapixel 1/1.7-inch CMOS sensor is the same.
+Not a lot has changed with Nikon's latest P-series "Advanced Performance" flagship model, the Coolpix P7800.
+(It's important to note that this series no longer holds Nikon's overall compact flagship title, as that now goes to the APS-C sensored, fixed-focal-length lensed Coolpix A.) Comparing the P7800 to the previous model, the P7700, the 12.2-megapixel 1/1.7-inch CMOS sensor is the same.
 The 7.1x optical zoom (28-200mm equivalent) lens is also the same, and so is the bright maximum aperture of f/2.0 to 4.0.
-Even the user interface, menus and settings navigation are the same.
+Even the user interface, menus and settings navigation are mostly the same.
 None of this sameness should be considered a bad thing, since the P7700 earned a Dave's Pick from us for its serious photographic capabilities and class-leading image quality.

 The viewing upgrades don't stop there.
 The 3-inch LCD monitor, which on the P7700 was already fully articulating and sharp at 921K dots, is now an RGBW design.
 The addition of white pixels makes the screen brighter in sunlight, and also reduces battery drain.
 The P7800 is also Wi-Fi ready, and can be equipped with the optional WU-1a Wireless Mobile Adapter to share still images and videos with iOS and Android smart devices using Nikon's free Wireless Mobile Utility app.